kevinolega/callcentertrainingtips/start.md

 Other than the manager, I’m the only person in a team of twenty four sales people who can speak in English.

 Whenever the customer is foreigner or an English speaking rich folk, everybody called me.

+## If You Say NOSEBLEED You Are Throwing Money Away

 They say they are, in their exact words “nose-bleed” and I should talk to the customer.
 They give me half their commission and the client goes with me.